TDStrasser/KookaBlockly-Reference/docs/source/sensors.rst

 .. note::

-   The range and resolution of the INA219 sensor readings are set by the value of an internal shunt resistor, the gain, and the interfacing software.
+   The range and resolution of the INA219 sensor readings are set by the value of an internal shunt resistor, the maximum amps, and the interfacing software.

 .. important::
    The safe operating range of the INA219 is given by the device's data sheet.
    Nominally the maximum voltage is 26 volts, maximum current is 8 amps.

 .. image:: images/sensors-get-power-ina219-pins.png